 CoinTracker integrates with many blockchains, exchanges, and wallets.
 When automatic syncing isn't available or a bug occurs, you can manually import transactions using CSV files.
 If the original CSV isn’t compatible, follow the steps below to convert it into CoinTracker’s format and ensure a successful import.

 If you encounter errors while importing your CSV, refer to our tips to resolve these error messages.
+If you’re having trouble but aren’t seeing any of the error messages, follow the steps outlined in this article.

 Format your transaction history CSV for CoinTracker